charmoniumQ/wf-reg-test/docs/icse_nier.md

 ## Threats to Validity

+There are a number of threats to the validity of our work and planned results.
-The time symmetry assumption may not hold.
+First, our time symmetry assumption may not hold.
 With all of the contemporary focus and effort around reproducibility, future rates of change may be markedly less than past rates of change.
 While our computed rates of change will be understimates, those underestimates can still be useful as bounds.
 Our method will also be useful, unchanged, for future studies.

-It is possible that our sample is not representative of the real world of computational experiments.
+Second, it is possible that our sample is not representative of the real world of computational experiments.
 However, we are casting the widest net we can by systematically pulling a large number experiment from several registries.
 Still there is a selection bias in which workflows end up in registries.
 The model has some factors based on the population and some based on the actual history of the experiment.